Chubtato/raganet/README.md

 Uses InceptionTime to implement Time Series classification for Ragas (Indian classical music scales).

-A link to our posterboard of our project is available here: https://guitar.ucsd.edu/cosmos9/images/2/2a/RagaNet_3.pdf
+A link to a posterboard of our project is available here: https://guitar.ucsd.edu/cosmos9/images/2/2a/RagaNet_3.pdf

 A link to a presentation of our project is available here: https://guitar.ucsd.edu/cosmos9/images/b/b0/Presentation-Gananet.pdf